dotmh/lambda-controller/readme.md

     class MyController extends controller {}
 ```

-you then need to declare a method or methods to handle your requests
+You then need to declare a method or methods to handle your requests

 ```js
     const controller = require('@dotmh/lambda-controller');